xgcm/xgcm/doc/grid_topology.rst

 Cubed Sphere
 ^^^^^^^^^^^^

-A more realistic and complicated example is a cobed sphere.
+A more realistic and complicated example is a cubed sphere.
 One possible topology for a cubed sphere grid is shown in the figure below:

 .. figure:: images/cubed_sphere_face_connections.png